 Maria Schuster marries Samuel Ebner May 22, 1899

-Samuel Ebner did not stay a widower for long.
+Samuel Ebner, my great-grandfather, did not remain a widower for long (see how my great-grandmother died at Life and Death Abbreviated).
 In May 1899, he married the widow, Maria Schuster, who brought at least two daughters into the marriage, creating what we call today a “blended family.”

-The bottom of the Samuel Ebner page, shown above, records the marriage.
+The bottom of the Samuel Ebner page in the "Grosspold Family Book," shown above, records the marriage.
 Maria Schuster (née Wagner) was thirty-two when she and Samuel married.
 It may have had as much to do with practicality as love.
 Each had suffered the loss of a spouse.
 Each had children to raise.
-Joining together made sense, but Lisi felt abandoned a second time.
+Joining together made sense, but Lisi, Samuel's daughter and my grandmother, felt abandoned a second time.

 She wanted her father all to herself and felt she was losing him to this unknown woman.
 The same dynamics that affect blended families today--children not accepting the new step-parent, resentment, parental loss still palpable--those feelings existed just as strongly 100 years ago.